-Our goal here is to bring out any patterns, conflicts or insights even if they are seemingly subjective and draw connections to the success of these movies.
+Our goal here is to bring out any patterns, conflicts, or insights even if they are seemingly subjective, and draw connections to the success of these movies.

-For this study, we extracted the comments on the Oscar nominated movies’ trailers with the following data fields:
+For this study, we extracted the comments on the Oscar-nominated movies’ trailers with the following data fields:

-Data extraction was completed on 6th March, 2018.
+Data extraction was completed on 6th March 2018.

 The number of comments on the Oscar-nominated movie trailers is relatively on the lower side if we compare it with the high-grossing popular superhero movies.
-Dunkirk is the only one with more than 15,000 comments but that’s a reasonable exception considering it’s a Christopher Nolan movie.
-However, if we look at the big picture, movies that got nominated for Oscar don’t have a high comment count as one would expect.
+Dunkirk is the only one with more than 15,000 comments, but that’s a reasonable exception considering it’s a Christopher Nolan movie.
+However, if we look at the big picture, movies that got nominated for Oscar Nominated Movie don’t have a high comment count as one would expect.

 Let’s now do an exploratory analysis on the comments to figure out whether the movie enthusiasts write longer or shorter comments.
 Given below is the histogram of the length of the reviews based on character count (excluding white space).

-We can see that the majority of the comments are not more than 60 characters in terms of length.
+We can see that the majority of the comments are no more than 60 characters in terms of length.
 Note that we have not considered the comments with more than 400 characters because of low frequency.
 If we consider all the comments, then the average length would come to 81 characters.

 It’d be interesting to visualize how the viewers perceive different movies and the unique element that just pops out for different movies.
 Here is a chart that shows the most frequently used words in the reviews posted for each of the Oscar-nominated movies.

-It is evident that in case of ‘Dunkirk’ the dominating elements are Harry from One Direction and Christopher Nolan.
+It is evident that in the case of ‘Dunkirk’ the dominating elements are Harry from One Direction and Christopher Nolan.
 For ‘Get Out’ the racial connotation is highly visible.

 We created a word cloud to find the most commonly occurring words in the comments for “The Shape of Water” trailer.